Walking Tour

 The architects, John McCarter and George Nairne, had fought in the First World War and McCarter credited a nursing sister with saving his life when he was badly wounded.
 Mixing nicely with the medical theme (the building housed mostly doctors and dentists offices), 11-foot statues of nursing sisters were placed on the corners of the building.

-1 His son, Hong Kong businessman and philanthropist Sir Run Run Shaw succeeded in fulfilling his dream in 1989.
+Charles Shon evidently did not like the Medical-Dental Building and long desired to replace it with a more postmodern building.1 His son, Hong Kong businessman and philanthropist Sir Run Run Shaw succeeded in fulfilling his dream in 1989.
 Though the angels of the nursing sisters were destroyed when the building was imploded, fibreglass replicas were made and put on the Shaw Tower at Cathedral Place that stands there today.

 5. Birks Building (1913-1974)